arses-ui/Barnacles/Finetune_model/README.md

 1. **Lightweight:** Smaller models (~12M parameters) enable faster training and inference.
 2. **Versatile:** Supports both object detection and segmentation.
-3. **Integrated Ecosystem:** Ultralytics makes it use to work with libraries like SAHI and various data formats.
+3. **Integrated Ecosystem:** Ultralytics makes it easy to work with libraries like SAHI and various data formats.

 ## File Structure